AdobeDocs/workfront.en/help/quicksilver/maestro/records/add-a-cover-image-to-a-record.md

 ---
 title: Add a cover image to a record
 description: You can edit record information in Adobe Workfront Planning and associate each record with a cover image to personalize the record's page.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog
+exl-id: 93c6bc15-d945-4cfc-8e87-f5b4e6fac2f4
 ---
 <!--update the metadata with real information-->